-Our audit work to date has not identified any issues in respect of Combined Authority's Pension Fund net liability.
+Our audit work to date has not identified any issues in respect of Combined Authority's Pension Fund net liability, although some queries are outstanding.
 Please see page 10 for additional commentary in this area.

 2. Financial Statements - Significant risks